 - All complaints received will be dealt with appropriate confidentiality and in accordance with the requirements of the Data Protection Act 1998;

 - The culture of the CITB is one of transparency to the public based on a presumption that information which the CITB holds will be made available to the public unless such information is covered by a statutory exemption and it is necessary and appropriate not to disclose such information.

 We aim to deal with your complaint as thoroughly as possible using the correct team and in some case statutory process, therefore if your complaint refers to one of the following you can use the links provided to reach the appropriate teams, for all other feedback and complaints please follow the process outlined in section 4.

-- Grant and Funding Decision - If you disagree with a Grant or Funding decision.
-The formal appeals process found here;
+- Grant and Funding Decision - If you disagree with a Grant or Funding decision, formal appeals process.

-- Levy Register - If you wish to appeal against a decision to place your organisation on the Levy Register.
-The statutory process to be followed for this can be found here;
+- Levy Register - If you wish to appeal against a decision to place your organisation on the Levy Register, the statutory process to be followed on levy assessment and how to appeal.

-- Anonymous Complaint - If you wish to make or raise an anonymous complaint/concern please refer to the CITB Whistleblowing Policy here (internal link for colleagues only).
+- Anonymous Complaint - If you wish to make or raise an anonymous complaint/concern please refer to the CITB Whistleblowing Policy.

 - Existing or closed complaints

 - Legal Dispute (ongoing) - If the issue you wish to complain about is already the subject of legal dispute or litigation; please continue to follow the process.